 Want to get started on making your 3D print come to life?
 Visit the Procedures tab for a a step-by-step process.
 Then once you’re ready to submit your design, fill out the online Form below.

+Please note: The Library is not a professional 3D printing service.
 Each print job may not exceed 4 hours in total duration to complete.
 The Library will only accept 2 print jobs per person every 14 days.
 If there is high demand, the Library may further limit the number of jobs per person.